The CoD story dares to do something new!

 Few single-player campaigns of Call of Duty were as varied in terms of gameplay as that of Cold War.
 Of course, we shoot with various assault, shot or sniper rifles as well as pistols, grenade launchers from all guns (there is also a bow for Rambo fans) and can press the full action button.

-And, typically for Treyarch, this feels thoroughly accomplished: Hit feedback is rich, each weapon has its own handling, and gunplay remains satisfying.
-We also get to sit behind the controls of a helicopter or chase down planes taking off in a remote-controlled car.
+And, typically for Treyarch, this feels thoroughly accomplished: Hit feedback is rich, each has its own handling, and gunplay remains satisfying.
+We also get to sit behind the controls of a fighter helicopter or chase down planes taking off in a remote-controlled car.

 The single-player campaign of Black Ops: Cold War definitely doesn’t lack variety.